usnistgov/ndn-dpdk/ndni/README.md

 ## Name Representation

 A name is represented as a buffer containing a sequence of name components, i.e. TLV-VALUE of the Name element.
-TLV-LENGTH of the Name element cannot exceed `NAME_MAX_LENGTH`; this constant can be adjusted up to around 48KB, but it has implication in memory usage of table entries.
+TLV-LENGTH of the Name element cannot exceed `NameMaxLength`; this constant can be adjusted up to around 48KB, but it has implication in memory usage of table entries.

 Three C types can represent a name: